bjones1/CodeChat/index.rst

 Template documentation
 ----------------------
 The following shows the documentation produced by a CodeChat project template.
+It also presents the style sheets used for CodeChat webpages.

 .. toctree::
    :maxdepth: 2

-   CodeChat/template/index.rst
+   CodeChat/sphinx_template/index.rst
-   CodeChat/template/CodeChat.css
+   CodeChat/css/CodeChat.css
-   CodeChat/template/CodeChat_default.css
+   CodeChat/css/CodeChat_default.css

 Developer documentation